Participation in Social Action and Protest

 ACLU offers a description of what the law requires and offers strategies for handling police encounters.

 Our colleagues at Canisius College, a fellow Jesuit University in upstate New York, have developed an informative pamphlet on What to Do When Stopped by the Police.

 Georgetown University Medical Center has developed detailed evidence-based suggestions and a harm reduction field guide for governments, organizers, and individuals to proactively take steps to minimize the risk of COVID-19.

 Cases of COVID-19 are on the rise around the country and the world.
 Stay safe and healthy this Election season no matter how you participate.
-Read up on some tips and suggestions for taking extra precautions this November.
+Read up on some tips and suggestions for taking extra precautions during the pandemic.

 Useful Digital Security Technologies to Minimize Digital Risk

 The need to communicate digitally is critical to successful, safe protest.
 Protect your communications from surveillance and intervention.
 It is likely that cell and internet service will be interrupted, especially in Washington, DC, with large-scale protests.
 Create a plan to “check-in safe” with family and friends.

 - Signal is a free and useful encrypted messaging app already.
 Setting a disappearing message timer can be helpful in making sure that sensitive information is erased on everyone’s phones.